alok-aggarwal/job-worker-service/rfd/job-worker-design.md

 ### Process Execution Lifecycle
-* Job Starting: Jobs are started using os/exec.Command(), and the process is placed into isolated namespaces (PID, network, mount)
+* Job Starting: Jobs are started using os/exec.Command(), and the process is placed into isolated namespaces (PID, network, mount).
+A process group is assigned so that all children are in the same group.
 * Resource Limits: When starting a job, cgroups are optionally applied to control CPU, memory, and I/O usage
-* Monitoring Jobs: The lifecycle of each job is monitored internally using waitpid(), capturing both the exit status and signal terminations.
+* Monitoring Jobs: The lifecycle of each job is monitored internally using os.Exec.Wait(), capturing both the exit status and signal terminations.
-* Job Termination: Stopping a job involves sending a termination signal (SIGTERM) and updating the status in the jobMap accordingly.
+* Job Termination: Stopping a job involves sending a KILL signal (SIGKILL) to the process group (parent process and its children) and updating the status in the jobMap accordingly.

 ### Library Functions
 #### StartJob(command string, args []string, cpu_limit float, mem_limit int, io_limit int) (jobId string, error)
-* Starts a new job, creates resource limits cgroups files (cpu.max, memory.max), and namespace isolation PID, network, and mount namespaces via flags CLONE_NEWPID, CLONE_NEWNET , CLONE_NEWNS creates new memory, cpu and IO cgroup files and adds this pid to them.
+* Starts a new job, creates namespace isolation for PID, network, and mount namespaces via flags CLONE_NEWPID, CLONE_NEWNET, CLONE_NEWNS.
+It also creates new memory, cpu and IO cgroup files (cpu.max, memory.max), and adds this pid to them.
+It sets the process group ID to the process itself, so it forms a new group.
+Any children of this process will be in the same process group.
+This makes it easier to clean up the process and its children via StopJob().
 * Creates a unique JobId using uuidv4, adds the job to the jobMap under a mutex with the initial status "Running".
 * Redirects the process's stderr and stdout to a logfile called jobLogs/`<jobId>`.log
-* Starts a new goroutine to monitor the exit status of the job via waitpid() call. waitpid() is also set up to capture the signal sent to the process if any.
-Once the process ends the goroutine acquires mutex and updates the status of the job in jobMap.
+* Starts a new goroutine to monitor the exit status of the job.
+It waits for the process to exit via os.Exec.Wait() call.
+If the process has errored it captures the error code or the terminating signal number.
+Once the process ends the goroutine acquires mutex and updates the status of the job in JobMap.
 * Returns the JobID for client interaction.

 #### StopJob(JobID string) error
-* Looks up the jobMap, if the job is "Running", gets the PID of the job, sends the signal SIGTERM to stop the job.
+* Looks up the jobMap, if the job is "Running", gets the PID, which is also the PGID of the job, sends the signal SIGKILL to PGID to stop the job.
+This also cleans up all the children of the process.
-* The goroutine monitoring the job, started by StartJob() function, updates the job status in jobMap when the job process exits.
+* The goroutine monitoring the job, started by StartJob() function, updates the job status in JobMap when the job process exits.
+* The log file associated with the job is cleaned up.

 #### GetJobStatus(JobID string) (string, error)
 * Returns the current status of the job ("Running", "Exited (`<exit code>`)", or "Terminated (Signal: `<signal number>`)")